 If you leave HAP Empowered MI Health Link, it may take time before your membership ends and your new Medicare and Michigan Medicaid coverage begins.
-See page 206 for more information.
-During this time, you will keep getting your health care and drugs through our plan.
+During this time, you keep getting your prescription drugs and health care through our plan.